Guide to the PhD Program in History

 Terms of the Fellowship

-Students admitted to the Ph.D. program are awarded fellowship packages renewable for up to five years, and they should aim to complete the Ph.D. within five years.
+Students admitted to the Ph.D. program are awarded fellowship packages renewable for up to six years.
 The program is the same whether or not the student has received an M.A. degree from another institution.

-Students must be in residence at the University for the first three years of the program.
-We do not offer an option of enrollment on a part-time basis.
-During this time students complete the required coursework, take the general examinations for the Ph.D., work with undergraduates as graduate teaching assistants, complete a prospectus for the Ph.D. dissertation, and begin dissertation research.
+During the first three years of the program, students complete the required coursework (including a master's essay), take the general examinations for the Ph.D., work as graduate teaching assistants, complete a prospectus for the Ph.D. dissertation, and begin dissertation research.
 During the remaining years the student will research, write, and defend the doctoral dissertation.
-Students do not serve as teaching assistants during their first year of study.
-They are expected, by the terms of their fellowships, to serve as half-time teaching assistants in six semesters, usually in years 2-4.
-A funded student who receives an external award that pays the cost of living for a semester in which he or she would normally be expected to serve as a teaching assistant will not be required to teach during that semester.
+Students are expected, by the terms of their fellowships, to serve as half-time teaching assistants for an undergraduate course (defined as 10 hours per week) in 8 out of 12 semesters.
+A funded student who receives an external award that pays the cost of living for a semester in which they would normally be expected to serve as a teaching assistant will not be required to teach during that semester.

 The graduate program in history is small, highly selective, and well supported by the University.
 If a student is admitted, the University will provide a competitive financial package that will include a stipend for living expenses, remission of tuition, and cover the cost of University fees and single-coverage health insurance.
+The Ph.D. living support stipend for the 2024-25 acdaemic year is set at $31,518 per annum.
 Continuation in the program and renewal of the fellowship is contingent on meeting standards for academic performance judged in the annual evaluations mentioned later in this guide.
 The University and the Department also provide other financial support, awarded on a competitive basis for student research including travel to archives, presentations of research at scholarly conferences, and language study at the University or at some other US or foreign institution.

 Coursework and the First Two Years